IDAES/idaes-pse/docs_rst/developer/devintro.rst

 Understanding this takes a little study, but this pays off by making git’s behavior much less mysterious.
-The short, practical version is that a branch is a name for a series of commits that you want to group together,and keep separable from other series of commits.
+The short, practical version is that a branch is a name for a series of commits that you want to group together, and keep separable from other series of commits.
 From git's perspective, the branch is just a name for the first commit in that series.

 It is recommended that you create new branches on which to develop your work,